cschotte/blog/content/posts/Azure Maps Weather Services adds three new services/index.md

 ![Tropical Storms](featured-image.jpg)

-All the [Azure Maps Weather APIs](https://docs.microsoft.com/rest/api/maps/weather/) can be found in the documenation.
+All the [Azure Maps Weather APIs](https://docs.microsoft.com/rest/api/maps/weather/) can be found in the documentation.